qwertie/learn-react/docs/tutorial-1.md

 ### Unit testing ###

 The popular unit testing libraries are Mocha and Jasmine.
-[See here for more](https://stateofjs.com/2017/testing/results). `npm` has a special command for testing, `npm test`,which is short for `npm run test`.
+[See here for more](https://stateofjs.com/2017/testing/results). `npm` has a special command for testing, `npm test` (which is short for `npm run test`).

 ### Other libraries ###